magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_menu.md

 <h2 id="menu_init">Initialization</h2>

 <h2 id="menu_options">Options</h2>
-Menu widget options mostly coincide with the options of the jQuery UI Menu widget, with addition of several custom ones:
+Menu widget options mostly coincide with the options of the jQuery UI Menu widget, with addition of the following custom ones:
 <ul>
 <li><a href="#m_expanded">expanded</a></li>
 <li><a href="#m_responsive">responsive</a></li>